jellyfin/jellyfin.org/docs/general/server/metadata/identifiers.md

         └── Series Name B S02E03.mkv
 ```

-## Finding Media Identifiers
+## Finding Metadata Provider Identifiers

-Below are instructions on how to find media provider identifiers for each supported provider.
+Below are instructions on how to find metadata provider identifiers for each supported provider.

 ### The Movie Database (TVDB)